tsahara/r7rs/content/intro.md

 \subsection*{Background}

-\vest The first description of Scheme was written in 1975~\cite{Scheme75}.
+The first description of Scheme was written in 1975~\cite{Scheme75}.
 A revised report~\cite{Scheme78}
 appeared in 1978, which described the evolution of the language as its MIT implementation was upgraded to support an